ColeyDohmen/student-workbook/src/reflections/wk10/quiz10.md

 **6.** In the example what is `string` an indication of?
 <!-- enter you answer in the space below -->
 ```
+that the Start method will return a string
 ```
 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->